Win with Chocolate Milk

-Can I offer riders water as they ride by?
+Can I offer racers water as they ride by?

-For the safety of the riders and spectators, please do not reach out to offer riders water and food as they ride by.
+For the safety of the racers and spectators, please do not reach out to offer racers water and food as they ride by.
 While it's considerate of you to think of them, they will actually be racing by at a very high rate of speed, and even the slightest sudden movement or obstacle can cause an accident.
-Rest assured, the riders are prepared with proper water and nutrition.
+Rest assured, the racers are prepared with proper water and nutrition.

 Can I take photos?

 Yes, you may take photos.you'll be amazed by the rainbow of colors from all the jerseys!
 However, please refrain from jump out onto the race course and leaning forward over the barricades as racers approach to take your photos.
 This puts you, other spectators and the racers in harm's way.
 Photos will also be available on the Tour of America's Dairyland website www.midwestcyclingseries.com upon completion of each race day.

 Cyclists are very approachable; however, please keep in mind that prior to their race, they may be in mental preparation.
 If they appear to be in such a zone, please respect their privacy, and seek them out after the race.

 Wear whatever casual clothing you are comfortable in.
 Being Wisconsin in early summer, the temperature may change and elements may surface without notice so we'd recommend you bring a jacket, cap and sunscreen for protection, and perhaps even an umbrella or slicker.
 Racers will race in the rain, as long as lightning is not present and race officials deem the race course to be safe.

 What kind of live entertainment and family activities will there be?

 Each host city will have its own free unique entertainment and family activities.
 Please check back often for new event listings here.